SAINT BOTOLPH NEIGHBORHOOD ASSOCIATION

 Neighborhood Association!

-We are the Association of The St. Botolph District which was developed in the 1850's as a residential neighborhood and is a historical site protected by the St. Botolph Historic District Commission.
-It consists of 8 blocks east to west, and its boundaries are Huntington Avenue, Copley Place, the Southwest Corridor Park and Massachusetts Avenue.
-The St. Botolph area was formed during the large-scale reclamation of Boston tidal lands which took place during the Nineteenth Century.
-In the 1850's the decision was made to fill in the Back Bay area to provide space for the expansion of the city.
+We are the Association of the St. Botolph District, which was developed in the 1850s as a residential neighborhood and is a historical site protected by the St. Botolph Historic District Commission.
+It consists of twelve -block area east to west, and its boundaries are Huntington Avenue, Copley Place, the Southwest Corridor Park, and Massachusetts Avenue.
+The nine streets are Albemarle, Blackwood, Cumberland, Durham, West Newton, Follen, Garrison, Harcourt, and St Botolph St. The St. Botolph area was formed during the large-scale reclamation of Boston tidal lands, which took place during the Nineteenth Century.
+During 1857, the decision was made to fill in the Back Bay area to provide space for the expansion of the city.
 The filling of Back Bay, including the St. Botolph District, provided the opportunity for urban planning and residential design as it had never been previously known in Boston.
 Situated in the Back Bay and bordering the South End (via the Southwest Corridor Park), St. Botolph residents enjoy the benefits of easy access to many thriving commercial areas while enjoying the quiet ambiance of a comfortable residential neighborhood.

 "Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has" - Margaret Mead.